enxebre/ansible-pragmatic-guide/docs/use-case/README.md

 ansible all -i inventory -m ping
 ```

-You will see it fail for aws01 as the python interpreter is not there yet.
+You will see it fails for aws01 as the python interpreter is not there yet.

 ![step-3](images/step-3.png)